Papadopge/qa-engineer-challenge/README.md

 npx playwright test

 # Reporting
-View Test Report:
 By default, the test report will automatically open after the test execution (based on settings in playwright.config.js).

 If it does not open automatically, you can manually view the report by running: npx playwright show-report